Sat727/Xbox-Party-Tools-Discord/README.md

 # Xbox Crasher

-This project is something I wanted to try my hand at, and I've seen other services such as Octosniff which has similar methods.
+This project is something I wanted to try my hand at, and I've seen other services such as Octosniff which have similar methods.
 I am going to expose these methods so that they may get fixed in the future.
 I enjoyed making this and the deployment of this may be VERY difficult unless you are very familiar with Python and backend development.
 This is solely for educational purposes only, and I am not responsible for what you choose to do with the application.